ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 #### Managing Extra Host IP

 If Altibase is installed on a device with multiple IP addresses and one of these addresses was used as Remote Host IP when creating a replicaiton object in another Altibase, this IP has to be either the DB Address of the registered database connection or Extra Host IP.
 Otherwise, the relationship between the database and the replication object may not be properly displayed in the Map window.
 This can be executed regardless of the connection status.
-Select the database you wish to register as Extra Host IP or delete.
+Select the database you wish to register or delete the Extra Host IP.
 Right-click on the database to open the context menu and select the "Manage Extra Host IP" item.

 #### Removing a Database Connection